MicrosoftDocs/visualstudio-docs/mac/report-a-problem.md

 ---
-title: "Report a Problem with Visual Studio for Mac"
+title: "Report issues with Visual Studio for Mac"
-description: "How to make suggestions or report issues experienced while using Visual Studio for Mac." ms.topic: troubleshooting
+description: "Learn how to make suggestions or report issues experienced while using Visual Studio for Mac." ms.topic: troubleshooting
 author: jmatthiesen
 ms.author: jomatthi